lukasgjetting/react-hook-search/README.md

 ## Usage

-Pass an array of objects (the dataset) and an array of strings (attributes to search through in the dataset).
+Pass an array of objects (the dataset) and either an array of strings (attributes to search through in the dataset) or a predicate.

 In return, you get an array containing the filtered dataset, the current search value and an onChange handler.